shivannis/xandr-docs-public/xandr-docs/articles/seller-tag/define-tag.md

 ---
 title: Define Tag
-description: In this article, learn how the Define tag is utilized to establish parameters for an ad placement. ms.custom: seller-tag
+description: In this article, learn how the Define Tag is utilized to establish parameters for an ad placement. ms.custom: seller-tag
 ---